guardian/swarmize/api/README.md

-# Swarmize API
+# Swarmize Retrieval API

-Swarmize's API is a read-only, HTTP-based API that returns JSON.
+Swarmize's Retrieval API is a read-only, HTTP-based API that returns JSON.
 It requires no extra tokens or authentication: knowing a Swarm's token is (currently) enough credentials to request data from it.

 It currently lives at `http://api.swarmize.com`.

 ## Authentication

-All Swarmize API calls require an **API Token** to be passed to the API via the query string.
+All Swarmize Retrieval API calls require an **API Token** to be passed to the API via the query string.

 API Tokens exist on a *per-swarm* basis.
 To create an API Token for a swarm, you'll need to have permission to edit it.
 You'll then be able to create one via the top-right dropdown on a Swarm, choosing "API Tokens", and creating a token to use.